Safety and Welfare Policy statement ...........................................................................

 (h) After any incidents learners and staff should discuss future conduct and establish an agreed behavioural contract.

-(j) Only training that conforms to the British Institute of Learning Disabilities Code of Practice will be provided by EDLounge to its staff.
+(j) Only training that conforms to the British Institute of Learning Disabilities Code of Practice will be provided by EDLounge Ltd. to its staff.

 20. Driving for Work